rbroggi/btcnode/readme.md

   up_local                      starts the compose environment where bitcoind is exposed locally to the node. down_local                    tears down the docker compose environment.
+  .env                          requires user to insert mandatory environment variables and dumps them to a `.env` file.
-  .env                          requires user to insert mandatory environment variables and dumps them to a `.env` file. up_vpn                        starts the compose environment exposing the bitcoind node through tailscaled (VPN). down_vpn                      tears down the docker compose vpn environment. up_tor                        starts the compose environment exposing the bitcoind node through tor hidden services.
+  .env.host                     requires user to insert mandatory environment variables and dumps them to a `.env.host` file. up_vpn                        starts the compose environment exposing the bitcoind node through tailscaled (VPN). down_vpn                      tears down the docker compose vpn environment. up_tor                        starts the compose environment exposing the bitcoind node through tor hidden services.